Ethical statement

 • My work is financed by Roskilde University; that is, in the final instance, by the Danish tax payers.
 I consider public dissemination of research-based knowledge a duty (and one I most often enjoy) as long as it does not obstruct my primary tasks: research and teaching.

 • I own a consultancy firm.
 It has not made me rich.
-I am currently closing the firm.
+I am currently in the process of terminating it.

 • I do not advise media companies on what to do.
 But I often discuss developments and trends with actors in the field, and I do occasionally collaborate with them on research projects.

-• I hold stocks from a couple of companies that relate to my field of research (incl.
-Alphabet, Amazon, and Apple).
-Should conflicts of interest arise, the stock in question will be sold immediately.
+• I am a shareholder in a couple of companies that relate to my field of research (Alphabet, Amazon.com, and Microsoft).
+Should conflicts of interest arise, I will sell the stocks in question immediately.

 Data traces, security, privacy